I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Every turn:
 	let the locale be the location;
-	repeat with hazard card running through hazards in the locale begin;
-		try hazard-playing the hazard card;
+	repeat with hazard card running through hazards in the locale: try hazard-playing the hazard card.
-	end repeat.

 To make the player fall to (destination - room):
 	if the destination is unvisited, draw cards for the destination;